-Are the economic benefits of the arts the best argument for support, or just the only one we offer?
+Are the economic benefits of the arts the best argument for support, or

 What are the best arguments for support of the arts?
 The articles, blogs, and research papers listed below offer guidance to making a convincing argument for support, but they also point out where arts organizations may have gone wrong in relying on some arguments while ignoring others.